aceeason/MIST4610groupproject/README.md

 ## Query 9
 ![Query 9](Query9.png)

-Query 9 shows the total claim amount associated with each insurance plan type.
-It evaluates which insurance plans are the most common within the practice to negotiate better provider rates.
+In order to determine which insurance plan types contribute the most to overall revenue, Query 9 calculates the total claim amount for each kind of plan.
+This information helps prioritize premium plans according to usage and cost impact and enables improved negotiations with insurance providers.

 ## Query 10
 ![Query 10](Query10.png)

-Query 10 shows the total amount paid per payment method for bills greater than $150.00.
-This helps management understand how patients prefer to settle larger balances (credit card vs. cash), which can influence decisions on payment processing fees and financial policies.
+To help management understand patient payment preferences for larger balances, Query 10 examines the total transactions and amount collected by payment method for bills greater than $150.00.
+Decisions about processing fees, payment guidelines, and the best ways to collect revenue can all be affected by this information.

 ![Query Table](querytable.png)